 In its reply comments on the FCC's inquiry into the cap and 50% UHF discount, the NAB focused on pay TV industry comments that the cap should be retained and the UHF discount eliminated, but did not address the broadcast TV affiliate associations' request that the FCC effectively double the cap for them, but not for network-owned stations.
 The last time affiliates and network-owned stations squared off over the cap, it fractured the association.

 But the NAB has plenty of other targets -- cable operators, satellite operators -- and stuck with taking aim at various pay TV arguments.

 The NAB said, for example, that the pay TV industry's allegations of excessive retrans bargaining power are misplaced, suggesting that highly concentrated MVPDs, with their dual control of the pay TV pipeline and broadband access, are the real power brokers.

-[R]ather than TV stations being able to play multiple distributors against one another, as DISH asserts, in reality TV stations prefer to -- indeed must –- reach retransmission agreements with all major pay-TV providers to ensure their accessibility to as many viewers as possible."
+"[R]ather than TV stations being able to play multiple distributors against one another, as Dish asserts, in reality TV stations prefer to -- indeed must –- reach retransmission agreements with all major pay TV providers to ensure their accessibility to as many viewers as possible," the NAB said.

-And while NAB conceded local TV news is a trusted news source relied on by "many," it said that reliance has declined in the face of competition from many other news sources, particularly digital ones that other commenters failed even to take into account.
+And while the NAB conceded local TV news is a trusted news source relied on by "many," it said that reliance has declined in the face of competition from many other news sources, particularly digital ones that other commenters failed even to take into account.

-Thank you for signing up to Broadcasting & Cable.
+Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.